Private, in home, sessions serving Wantage, (Sussex County) and surrounding areas of Northern New Jersey as well as

-Group classes held in Wantage (Sussex County) New Jersey,
+Group classes held in Wantage and Branchville (Sussex County) New Jersey,

 New Milford-Warwick New York

-AKC Canine Good Citizen (CGC) Classes and Testing offered at
+AKC Canine Good Citizen (CGC) Classes and Testing offered in

 James & Boo Boo

 I began to use my natural talent to speak dog.
 Reading, watching, and interacting, I experienced all the wonders of a dog.
 By using their instincts and mine, I was able to get through to our canine friends.
 After observing training methods that worked, it was apparent to me that no two dogs are exactly the same.
 While studying dog behavior, obedience, sheep herding, tracking and agility (a favorite), I found myself falling in love with these animals.

 I am a recommended trainer by several Veterinarians in my area namely the Vernon Veterinary Clinic in Vernon and Branchville Country Veterinary Clinic in Branchville and Jockey Hollow Veterinary practice in Warwick NY.
 I give educational seminars and assist Diane Bauman with seminars and evaluations of dogs.
 I volunteer my time at local animal shelters, training the problem dogs to help them to become more adoptable.
 I have helped certain clients find a suitable match from a shelter and I have guided them in the transitional stage of bringing their new dog home.
 I am available for private behavior sessions & private agility lessons.
 I offer group classes at Baumans Dog Dome in Wantage (Sussex County) and Jockey Hollow Veterinary in Warwick NY (Orange County).
 I was voted a Favorite Agility Instructor, for the 2009 Readers' Choice Awards in Tails magazine.
 In July 2010 I visited Best Friends Animal Sanctuary (Dogtown) in Kanab, Utah.
 While there I volunteered with many different breeds, and used my skills to teach many dogs different commands and calming techniques.